hyperupcall/blog/content/posts/web-dev-on-a-2012-mac.md

 Which brings me to my point.
 You will be able to deal with bloat, so long as you do not have a long chain at the bottom of the stack.
 Modern web development does not come without (useful) bloat.
 Webpack and other module bundlers that chain loaders such as Babel and PostCSS are slow, but they are indispensable tools when building a full application.
 So long as your kernel, display manager, display manager have minimal bloat, my computer will be able to manage.

 But what is it like really?
-I say that my computer will "manage", but does it *actually* facilitate rapid iterative programming?
+I say that my computer will "manage", but is it actually fast enough?